 The building manager will provide you with a lift key and lift blankets.
 If your building doesn’t have a building manager, get in contact with your strata manager instead.

 Kim Quade, Strata Operations Manager for Independent, says “It’s better to get in touch than go off and do your own thing, because we can help minimise the risk of damage (and of you having to pay for that!)
 If we have the equipment you need, either in our offices or at the development, you’re welcome to use them."

 Lift blankets and keys make moving in a much safer proposition.
 Julian explains.

 “The lift blankets are there to cover the walls of the lift while you’re moving furniture up and down.
 It’s really important that you use them.
 Otherwise, you might cause some real damage.
 We’ve had developments where someone has shattered the mirrored wall inside a lift, putting the whole thing out of action for several days just when everyone else was hoping to move in.
 They weren’t popular with their neighbours for a while after that!”

 The lift key holds the door open so that you can load the lift at your own pace.
 The last thing you want is the lift doors closing with a piece of furniture only partially inside.

-“That happened at a building not long ago,” says Nicole.
+“That happened at a building not long ago,” says Kim.
 “The new owners were loading a bed frame in, made of wrought iron.
 The lift doors tried to close before it was out of the way, hit the iron frame and just buckled.
 The entire door needed to be replaced to the tune of several thousand dollars—and yes, those owners were the ones who had to pay up.”